 2) Plan the Work in Advance

 Planning the project in advance helps increase productivity and safety.
 Before the job is started, the necessary safety equipment should already be available.
 Thinking about this in advance allows the cost of the equipment to be built into the bid.
 Not to mention, workers are ready to go from the time the work starts.
-Having the necessary Personal Protective Equipment (PPE) on site allows workers to tackle every day safely.
+Having the necessary Personal Protective Equipment (PPE) from places like Unigloves available on site allows workers to tackle every day safely.

 3) Provide Training